128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 4. Click **Launch Instance**.
 5. On the _Step 1: Choose an Amazon Machine Image (AMI)_ page, select the **Amazon Marketplace** tab and enter Session Smart Networking in the search bar.
 6. Locate the SSR image and click **Select**.
-7. On the _Step 2: Choose and Instance Type_ page, choose an instance type.
+7. On the _Step 2: Choose an Instance Type_ page, choose an instance type.
 8. On the _Step 3: Configure Instance Details_ page, click **Subnet** and select the desired subnet and retain the default values for the other fields.
    :::note
    If the desired subnet is not listed, click **Create New Subnet** to create one.